 Other athletic facilities include: a jogging course, an 18-hole golf course, 10 lighted tennis courts, two lighted platform tennis courts, two lighted outdoor basketball courts, several outdoor lighted sand volleyball courts, and additional recreational playing fields.

 Gateway Residence Center.
-Completed in 1986, these five buildings – Kalman-Posner Hall, Malesardi Hall, Roser Hall, Silbermann Hall, and Vidinghoff Hall – accommodate a total of 250 upperclass students.
-Each floor contains four suites accommodating four students each.
-Each suite includes four private bedrooms, a living room, a kitchen, and full bathroom facilities.
+Completed in 1986, these five buildings – Kalman-Posner Hall, Malesardi Hall, Roser Hall, Silbermann Hall, and Vidinghoff Hall – accommodate a total of 250 upper class students.
+Each floor contains four suites, with each suite accommodating four students.
+Suites contain four private bedrooms, a living room, a kitchen, and full bathroom facilities.
 Common laundry facilities are available within the center.
 On-grade suites are available for students with disabilities.